FlipStylez/ls-365-npa/RULES.md

       Cooperate with your teammates in ALLIANCE chat.
 Wendell ALWAYS MUST be set to 1 hour.
 It's recommended to level 5.

    3. Reinforce your teammates if they are attacked and you can really help.

+   4. Kill all the zombies(and rebel camps) around the base and the hive to enforce to respawn other higlevel zombies.

+   5. Don't forget to put resources in the world.